As an Amazon Associate I earn from qualifying purchases.

 They don’t go through a particular cleaning regime, and so could be full of germs and bacteria, which could definitely cause harm to your little one.

-For sand to pass as play sand, it must go through a number of cleaning processes that result in it being fine and smooth to touch.
+For sand to be considered play sand, it must go through all sorts of testing and cleaning processes.

 It’s important to look after the sand in your sandbox, to keep it clean and safe, especially when it is not in use.
 Bear in mind the following points: